dapphub/dpack/README.md

-// objects are also loaded directly onto the dapp object await dapp.weth.transfer(...) await dapp._objects.WETH.transfer(...)   // equivalent, its the same reference
+// objects are also loaded directly onto the dapp object await dapp.weth.transfer(...) await dapp._objects.weth.transfer(...)   // equivalent, its the same reference
 ```

 Putting together a dpack: